Last updated 17 December 2025

 CleanShot 2025-11-06 at 15.24.35.png

 When you add a new passkey, the private key is stored in your password manager, and the public key is stored on our servers.
 We never have access to your private key.
+This is what gives you full custody over your assets, and prevents us from being able to access them.

 Most password managers work across devices, allowing you to seamlessly move between your phone, laptop, tablet, etc. For example, if you save a passkey in iCloud, you will be able to login and sign transactions on both your iPhone and Macbook without having to connect a wallet or type in a password/seed phrase.